Eungella National Park Mackay

 Highlights and announcements

-Take extreme care around cascades and fast flowing streams.
-Six people have died in accidents around the Finch Hatton Gorge area over the past 40 years.
-Many more have been seriously injured―some of these include spinal injuries.
-These incidents are specifically due to slipping on the wet slippery rocks and jumping into water holes—please take warnings seriously and do not enter a restricted access area.
+• Take extreme care around cascades and fast-flowing water at Finch Hatton Gorge.
+Tragically, people have died in accidents around the Finch Hatton Gorge area.
+Many more have been seriously injured―including spinal injuries.
+These incidents are specifically due to slipping on the wet slippery rocks and steep wet slopes and jumping into water holes.
+Please take warnings seriously and do not enter a restricted access area.